+- z.
+Gas plant

 - aa.
 Power plants-other power plants

-- ab.
+- bb.
 Warehousing/distribution center

-- ac.
+- cc.
 Wholesale laundry, dyeing and dry cleaning

-- ad.
+- dd.
 Wholesaling

-- ae.
+- ee.
 Camp

-- af.
+- ff.
 Outdoor stadium/theater/amphitheater/racetrack

-- ag.
+- gg.
 Riding stable

-- ah.
+- hh.
 Fraternity/sorority house

-- ai.
+- ii.
 Convention center/assembly hall

-- aj.
+- jj.
 Exterminating service

-- ak.
+- kk.
 Railroad freight station or stop

-- al. Any use with a drive-through
+- II.
+Any use with a drive-through

-- 2. Density on the Property shall not exceed a total of 120 residential units per acre.
+- Density on the Property shall not exceed a total of 120 residential units per acre.

-- 3. The height of buildings on the property shall not exceed seventy (70) feet; except along the West Morgan Street right-of-way, the height of the buildings shall not exceed forty-five (45) feet with a one-to-one step back to seventy (70) foot maximum.
+- 3. The height of the buildings on the property shall not exceed ninety (90) feet; except along the West Morgan Street right-of-way, the height of buildings shall not exceed sixty five (65) feet with a one-to-one step back to ninety (90) foot maximum.

 - 4. All development and redevelopment shall be in accordance with the Hillsborough Morgan Streetscape and Parking Plan dated October 19, 2010 and as amended by this rezoning case.
 "Development" as used herein means any site plan or subdivision.
 "Redevelopment" as used herein occurs whenever the properties that adjoin rights-of-way acquire new buildings, new uses, or undergo expansions, expenditures, or changes listed in subsections a. through c. below:

-- a.
-Expansions or additions that singularly or collectively exceed either twenty-five (25) per cent of the total floor area gross of the building or twenty-five (25) per cent of the total gross area occupied by the use where there is no principal building.
-The per cent of expansion is to be determined with reference to the size and area of the building or use which existed at the time the Overlay District first became applicable to the property.